Earlville, New York

 Earlville is a village in New York state bisected by two counties: Madison County and Chenango County, United States.
-The population was 774 as per the 2020 Decennial census, a decrease from the 872 reported in the 2010 census.
+The population was 774 as per the 2020 decennial census, a decrease from the 872 reported in the 2010 census.
 The village is named after Jonas Earl, a canal commissioner.

-The village of Earlville is at the intersection of four towns: Sherburne, Hamilton, Lebanon, and Smyrna.
-The east–west thoroughfare, East and West Main streets, runs along the county line.
-The Madison County part of Earlville is part of the Syracuse Metropolitan Statistical Area.
+The village's East and West Main Street runs along the Madison–Chenango county line.
+The Madison County part of Earlville is within the Syracuse Metropolitan Statistical Area.

 History

 The area was first settled around 1792 and was originally called "Forks" or "Madison Forks" until the current name was adopted around 1835, after development of the Chenango Canal.
 It was named for the builder of the Chenango Canal.
 After canal transportation waned, railroad service helped community commerce.

 Earlville became an incorporated village in 1887.
 The Earlville Historic District was added to the National Register of Historic Places in 1982.
 The Earlville Opera House was listed in 1973 and houses a theater, two art galleries, an arts cafe, and an artisan gift shop.